Fierce-Inc/eddy-catalog-generator/README.md

 **Memory Issues with Large Catalogs**
 - Reduce batch size in environment variables
 - Generate smaller catalogs for testing

+**Brand Configuration Errors**
+- Ensure JSON file exists in `docs/` directory
+- Validate JSON syntax using a JSON validator
+- Check that all required fields are present in configuration
+- Verify price bands use arrays `[min, max]` not objects

 ### Getting Help